After Effects presets are an effect, or collection of effects, with specific values already set up that you can apply to your layers in After Effects.

 You can create after effects presets yourself, or alternatively if you've downloaded a preset from elsewhere you can install it so that it shows up in the Effects & Presets panel of After Effects.

-To install an after effects preset, you need to do the following:
+Here's how to install After Effects presets, you need to do the following:

 Step 1.
-Put the preset in the correct folder
+Put the preset in the After Effects user presets folder

-The preset needs to be in a specific place for After Effects to find it,
+The preset needs to be in a specific folder for After Effects to find it,

-For Mac users, place your preset files inside the User Presets folder located here:
+For Mac users, the After Effects user presets folder is located here:

 /Documents/Adobe/After Effects CC (VERSION NUMBER)/User Presets/

-For Windows users, the user preset folder is located in the same folder structure (you may need to change Documents for My Documents depending on your version of Windows):
+For Windows users, the After Effects user presets folder is located in the same folder structure (you may need to change Documents for My Documents depending on your version of Windows):

 /Documents/Adobe/After Effects CC (VERSION NUMBER)/User Presets